Alaska Child Custody & Divorce Resources

 The children you got when you married again

 Don't be left getting tossed around in world with legal systems too busy and too powerful to care about women and children.
-They say the best way to judge the level of civilization of a society is to observe how
+They say the best way to judge the level of civilization of a society is to observe how they care for their children and women.

 I don't see any societies I would call too civilized.
 Click here to go to the Great links I have found to be very helpful for women.